 If you are keen to have a Caribbean experience but don’t wish to travel much beyond North America then look no further than Mexico, along the Yucatan Peninsula.
-Tucked between USA and Central America is the glorious Riviera Maya that’s become synonymous with beautiful beaches, fabulous restaurants, archaeological sites that are both dramatic and well-preserved all enjoyed from the comfort of your own Mexican Villa lying resplendent along this unspoiled coastline.
+Tucked between USA and Central America is the glorious Riviera Maya that’s become synonymous with beautiful beaches, fabulous restaurants, archaeological sites that are both dramatic and well-preserved all enjoyed from the comfort of one of the luxury Mexican villa rentals lying resplendent along this unspoiled coastline.
 It is also one of the places you can travel without a passport, so its time to start organizing your next trip.

 If you’re wondering what amazing activities you can enjoy in this vibrant corner of the Caribbean, I’m setting out below just some of the fascinating things that await.
 It might not be the top 10 things to do in Riviera Maya, Mexico probably more like the top five but it will, at least, give a really good cross-section of diverse activities and experiences to enjoy.
 Hopefully, you will find within my top things to do in Riviera Maya something that speaks to your heart!